Skip to content

 Season Grant Program

+Use the Season Grant program if you have already received a Season Grant from DAC or two Durham Arts Catalyst Grants.
+Use the Durham Arts Catalyst Grant if you are a first time applicant.
 The Season Grant program is intended to provide access to quality arts experiences for the people of Durham by supporting the activities of arts organizations that provide a range of professional and amateur arts opportunities.
 The Season Grant program will award grants for annual operations or projects.

 Season Grants